 Now we had the “blank slate” we wanted to work with- so we could have a very neat and organized pantry!

-You can easily do this too- without the total pantry renovation!
+You can easily do this too- with or without the total pantry renovation!

 1. Do Not Empty The Whole Thing!

 Many organizing experts tell you the best way to clean out a closet/cabinet/pantry is to empty the entire thing, clean it and then start fresh.
 I say that emptying an entire pantry onto your kitchen table is the quickest way to generate a phone call from the school saying that you need to pick up a sick child- which then leads to an entire week of your family eating off of plates on the family room floor because you don't have time to get back to your project until this cold bug has passed along to everyone!
 Just don't do it!

 Instead, focus on one shelf or even one section of the pantry at a time!

 2. As You Remove Items Make a Decision About Them:

 A. Is this item a keeper?
 Then put it into a sorted group of similar items on your table.

 B. Is this something that no one is eating or has expired?
 We all buy new things to try that the kids then decide they don't like.
 There is no sense keeping that stuff around to just age endlessly in your pantry!
 Get rid of it!